JuXReal/SmartKey/README.md

 ## How does it work

-Your devive (Raspberry etc.) pings the Ip-Adress, if the device is reachable something happens (depends on you)
+Your device (Raspberry etc.) pings the IP-Adress you have enterd in the script, if the devices are reachable something happens (depends on you)

 ## Example useage

 I have a sercuritycam in my livingroom.
-I check for 2 IP-Adresses ( Smartphone from me and my Wife ).
-If we leave the home, the Cam turns to the livingroom.
+I check for 2 IP-Adresses (My Smartphone and my wifes smartphone).
+If we leave the home, the cam turns to the livingroom.
 If we come back, it turns over to face the wall.

-other possiblity is, to start VPN Server by leaving the home, or disbable/enable SSH from external IP... etc.
+Other possiblity is, to start VPN Server by leaving the home, or disbable/enable SSH from external IP... etc.

 Up to you.
 It would be fine, if i get some new ideas.